Antonovka: Uses

-Culture
+In popular culture

-Ivan Bunin's early short story, "Antonov Apples" (1900), is a kind of ode to this apple cultivar as a lyric metaphor to the departing world of Russian landed gentry.
+Ivan Bunin's early short story, "Antonov Apples" (1900), is a kind of ode to this apple cultivar as a metaphor for the departing world of the Russian landed gentry.

-On August 19, 2008 the monument to Antonovka apple was unveiled in Kursk.
-The sculpture was by Vyacheslav Klykov and has a diameter of 1.5 meter.
+On August 19, 2008 a monument to the Antonovka apple was unveiled in Kursk.
+The sculpture was by Vyacheslav Klykov, and it has a diameter of 1.5 meters.